EmeryCSI/CSI-244W23_IndependentActivity1/README.md

    - Navigate to `http://localhost:3000/log-visit` to log your visit.
    - Check `http://localhost:3000/show-log` to view the log.

+3. **Test Each Endpoint:**
+   - Visit `http://localhost:3000/` in a web browser for your student details.
+   - Go to `http://localhost:3000/system-info` for system info.
+   - Navigate to `http://localhost:3000/log-visit` to log your visit.
+   - Check `http://localhost:3000/show-log` to view the log.

 Create a new commit with the message Independent Activity 1 Complete and push the changes to GitHub